neurons9/SonyQX30_Remote/README.md

 6. switch to see both cams at one time, or only Sony or only Raspy Cam
 7. experimential Face detection with OpenCV

+My initial idea was to control camera functions with rc inputs via an arduino nano connected with USB to Raspberry.
+But as we have mavlink i think it is better to monitor channel_raw input params.
+Arduino is only able to monitor 3 channels at one time.

 <b>Ideas for future releases:</b>
 1. add precicion landing with Pi Camera face down (moved by a small servo)
 2. add object tracking by moving the Sony Gimbal